Regulatory & Compliance

 - Modifications to the HH Quality Reporting and Value-based Purchasing Programs

-- The introduction of a brand new payment system called the Patient-Driven Groupings Model proposed to be implemented on January 1, 2020
+- The introduction of a brand new payment system called the Patient-Driven Groupings Model to be implemented on January 1, 2020